-Basic Training Camp is a combination of your favorite summer camp, spiritual retreat and boot camp designed for people of all ages and skill sets.
+Crisis Response Training Camp is a combination of your favorite summer camp, spiritual retreat and boot camp designed for people of all ages and skill sets.

 Your days will begin and end in passionate worship and prayer.
 Instruction consists of classroom and hands-on training with simulations.